 The person who is named in an affidavit and files the claim must be the individual who appears in court.
 If circumstances dictate that another employee must make the court appearance, a resolution and affidavit must be filed with the Clerk before the court date and a copy made available to the Court.

+(Proposed 8/1/25)

 LR84-SC00-17 Private Process Serving Fees